 Students who officially withdraw from Lewis & Clark during the semester may be eligible for a recalculation of charges in accordance with institutional policy.
-Students must initiate the official withdrawal process in the Graduate Registrar's Office.
-Please refer to the Graduate catalog for specific information regarding withdrawal policies and procedures.
+Students must initiate the official withdrawal process in the Law School Registrar's Office.
+Please refer to the What's What Law Student Handbook for specific information regarding withdrawal policies and procedures.
 Separate calculations will be done to determine how much institutional and federal aid a student is eligible to retain in light of the withdrawal.